BestTimesToVisit.com Logo

 Taxis

-Taxis are readily available at airports, ferry terminals, and in major towns on most islands.
-They are convenient for short trips or when you don't want to drive.
+Taxis are available on most inhabited islands, particularly at airports and in main towns.
+They are convenient for shorter trips or when you don't want to drive.

 Cost:Metered taxis are common, but agree on a price beforehand for longer journeys or airport transfers to avoid surprises.
-Expect fares to be higher than in many Western countries, especially for longer distances or at night.
+Expect fares to be higher than in many other countries.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.